 Compared to yoga, in Tao Yin there is more emphasis on the meridians, more flowing movements and an emphasis on acupressure points for self healing.
 Tao Yin is a beautiful practice that is very efficient, it's a bit like combining a fitness class, yoga class, acupressure session and meditation all in one.

 Through Tao Yin we explore and support the body's bio-electrical system, which supports our bio-mechanical system.
 We work with Qi (energy), moving energy around the body, pathways of energy (meridians), acupressure points and rhythms of energy.

 Often we will have a problem with our bio electrical system before it arises in our body, in our bio-mechanical systems.
 This is a great podcast from Goop that explores how scientists are now proving that health issues in our bio-electrical system precede the same issues in our body.
 This supports the ancient wisdom of the masters, who knew that if you work on your energy system first you can prevent problems from arising in your body.

-We explore Tao Yin in our Qigong Live Online class.
-It is a combination of floor work and standing moves.
-Tao Yin is a more physical practice than our other Qigong styles, with more emphasis on building core strength, leg strength, balance and flexibility.
+Tao Yin is a combination of floor work and standing moves.
+It's a more physical practice than our other Qigong styles, with more emphasis on building core strength, leg strength, balance and flexibility.

 A great Qigong master was once asked, does he ever get sick?
 His answer - yes, he gets sick quite often, but only ever for a few minutes at a time